Skip to main content

 This article applies to: E-lists (Lyris) , Outlook on the Web

-Microsoft frequently updates the design of Outlook on the Web, so your version may not match exactly the description given here.
+Microsoft frequently updates the design of Outlook on the Web, so your version may not match exactly the description that is given here.

 See our Rules (Filters) in Outlook on the web article for a general description of rules.
 This article focuses on the best way to filter e-list messages.